 THE THIRD BOOK in the Yarn Woman mystery series is now available through Amazon.
 In The Rusalka Wheel, the ancient Slavic myths of Rusalka come alive as the Yarn Woman follows the trail of a mysterious spinning wheel — and a serial killer loose in Chinatown.

-The Yarn Woman is Ruth M, an eccentric textile forensics consultant for San Francisco law enforcement and the FBI.
-Her first cases are chronicled in three novellas narrated by crime reporter Nat Fisher in one book, The Yarn Woman.
+The Yarn Woman is Ruth M, an textile forensics consultant for San Francisco law enforcement and the FBI.
+Her first cases are chronicled in three novellas narrated by crime reporter Nat Fisher in The Yarn Woman.
 A nineteenth century shipwreck at the edge of the San Francisco Bay (Ghosts of the Albert Townsend), the mystery of selkies on the California coast (The Fisherman’s Wife), and a street urchin with unusual mental powers (The Boy in the Mist) are just the beginning.

 The second book in the Yarn Woman series is Wailing Wood, in which the Yarn Woman investigates a century-old double murder in the Pacific Northwest.